-Description: Four (4) water cannons were installed complete with Clyde-Bergermans Smart SensorTM control system, which includes sixteen (16) heat flux sensors.
+Description: Four (4) water cannons were installed complete with Clyde-Bergermans Smart Sensor TM control system, which includes sixteen (16) heat flux sensors.
 These water cannons have the capability of accurately cleaning the waterwalls to achieve various levels of cleanliness.
 Prior to implementation of the neural network system, the system shall be operated using standard operating procedures.
 The current work also includes the addition of several conventional sootblowers in the convective region to allow for strategic cleaning.

 Status: The upgrades to the water cannon seal air system and refractory of the boiler connections have worked well for the past few months.
-CB and the manufacturer of the heat flux sensors have identified the failure mechanism.
-Awaiting, the delivery of the replacement sensors, which is expected in March.
+CB has supplied sixteen (16) new heat flux sensors, which were recently installed.
+The system is now operating and Pegasus is preparing to perform parametric testing to create a revised NN model.

-Pegasus/Neural Network -
+Pegasus/Neural Network